1010todd/Mega-Freight/README.md

 And other things:
 * A few weapons and outfits.
-* Mining jobs.
+* Special jobs that gets expanded with appropriate ship (Mining, Gas shipping, Chemical shipping, Heavy lift/Crane, Cars, etc.)
 * Additional luxury jobs/rich passengers depending on outfits.
 * Huge jobs (Passengers, Deliveries, Escorts).
-* New sub-factions (Espion Mining, Rangphenn, Ugyr, Jack's, Rakin, Black Death, Crossguard).
+* New sub-factions often with unique variants or even weapons (Espion Mining, Rangphenn, Ugyr, Jack's, Rakin, Black Death, Crossguard, Sulso, Maryhal).
 * NPC fleets using the new ships.
 (And make pirates get stronger over time.)
-* Presistient NPC (Battlestations in 3 systems, 2 of which can respawn.)
+* Persistent NPC (Battlestations in 3 systems, 2 of which can respawn.)
 * Additional ship spawn for some story missions.
 * Orbital shipyard orbiting Mars after main plot.